West Hollywood, California: History

-During the final decade years of the nineteenth century, the first large land reconstruction of the town of "Sherman" significantly accelerated the development of the region.
+During the final years of the nineteenth century, the first large land reconstruction of the town of "Sherman" significantly accelerated the development of the region.
 In what would later become West Hollywood—the town of "Sherman"—was established by Moses Sherman and his partners of the Los Angeles Pacific Railroad, an interurban railroad line which later became part of the Pacific Electric Railway system.
 Sherman became the location of the railroad's main shops, railroad yards, and "car barns".
 Many working-class employees of the railroad settled in this town.
 It was during this time that the city began to earn its reputation as a loosely regulated, liquor-friendly (during Prohibition) place for eccentric people wary of government interference.
 Despite several annexation attempts, the town elected not to become part of the City of Los Angeles.
-In 1925 Sherman adopted "West Hollywood", "...a moniker pioneered earlier in the decade by the West Hollywood Realty Board" as its informal name, though it remained under the governance of Los Angeles County.
+In 1925 Sherman adopted "West Hollywood," a moniker pioneered earlier in the decade by the West Hollywood Realty Board as its informal name, though it remained under the governance of Los Angeles County.

-For many decades, the area that is now the city of West Hollywood was an unincorporated area in the midst of Los Angeles.
+For many decades, the area that is now the City of West Hollywood was an unincorporated area in the midst of Los Angeles.
 Because gambling was illegal in the city of Los Angeles, but still legal in Los Angeles County, the 1920s saw the proliferation of many casinos, night clubs, etc., along Sunset Boulevard (which starts near downtown Los Angeles and runs westward).
-These businesses were immune from the sometimes heavy-handed law-enforcement of the L.A.
+These businesses were immune from the sometimes heavy-handed law enforcement of the L.A.
 Police Department.